rt2zz/redux-persist/README.md

       - **keys** *array* An array of keys to be purged from local storage. (this method is available on the return value of persistStore)
     - `.purgeAll()`
       - Purges all keys. (this method is available on the return value of persistStore)
-    - `.rehydrate(key, serialDataString)`
-      - This can be used to trigger rehydration from outside of persistStore, for example in crosstab syncing.

 #### `autoRehydrate()`
   - This is a store enhancer that will automatically shallow merge the persisted state for each key.
 Additionally it queues any actions that are dispatched before rehydration is complete, and fires them after rehydration is finished.